rfresh2/ZenithProxySSHServer/README.md

 It will then prompt you to enter the password.
 Type it in and press enter.

-SSH will not reveal the password text as you type for security reasons
+SSH does not reveal the password text as you type for security reasons

 ### Public Key Authentication

 The host's SSH `authorized_keys` file must contain the public key of the client connecting.

-on linux this would be `~/.ssh/authorized_keys`
+on linux this would be at `~/.ssh/authorized_keys`

 If a matching key is found, it will log you in immediately.
 Otherwise, it will fall back to password authentication